1961

 Penny Patch, a white student from Swarthmore, recalls "Everyone sang, the songs bound us together and made us strong.
 [The white mob] gathered around us, screaming, waving baseball bats.
 I was scared.
 But I also drew enormous strength from the songs we sang."
 She later goes on to become a full-time SNCC field secretary in Albany Georgia and the Mississippi Delta.

 CIG expands the freedom rides and sit-ins to other Eastshore towns such as Chestertown, Princess Ann, Salisbury, and Easton, an effort that evolves into the Maryland Easternshore Project" a summer campaign of CIG/CNAC.
 Meanwhile, CNAC continues demonstrations in Cambridge, relying on local high school students led by Donna Richardson, Lemuel Chester, Dinez White, and Dwight Cromwell.
-For a while, Edward Dickerson, a local white student, defies family and community to take part in CNAC protests.
+For awhile, Edward Dickerson, a local white student, defies family and community to take part in CNAC protests.
 His parents kick him out of their home and threaten to commit him to a mental institution.

 Maryland Governor Tawes asks the legislature to pass an anti-discrimination bill to end segregation in public accomodations throughout the state.
 But Easternshore legislators weaken the bill by allowing counties to exempt themselves.
 In other words, Easternshore counties like Dorchester where segregation is widespread can choose to ignore the law.
 In Cambridge, the police allow white racists to beat nonviolent protesters, and then arrest the demonstrators.
 The all-white, volunteer Rescue & Fire Company (RFC) is a major civic institution.
 It runs the swimming pool and skating rink on a segregated, white-only basis, and those facilities become targets of CNAC protests.
 In retaliation, the RFC threatens to deny ambulance service to Blacks.